dhanushkrishna72/why-this-tax/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is not Licensed as of now. feel free to contribute.
-Feel free to use, remix, or contribute with attribution.

 ---